-A scavenger hunt is always a fun idea and Crazy Dash scavenger hunt of Cincinnati is one of the best around.
+A scavenger hunt is always a fun idea and the Crazy Dash scavenger hunt of Cincinnati is one of the best around.
 You complete challenges and find objects to collect points.
 You can follow your progress and the progress of others with an app on your phone.
-This is a fairly easy scavenger hunt meant for entertainment and to help you become more familiar with the Queen City.
+This is a fairly easy scavenger hunt meant for entertainment and to help you become more familiar with Queen City.

 This is a physical activity and involves getting out and about, although it really is not strenuous in any way.
 It’s meant mostly just for fun and entertainment.
 There is a small fee to participate.

 Cincinnati definitely values its art and its residents are lucky to have so many museums to be able to visit.
-The Taft Museum of Art houses 19th-century American furniture, European and American paintings and sculptures, French Renaissance enamels, Chinese porcelains and European watches.
-The museum has a Taft Junior program for three to five year olds and their caregivers as well as Family Art Adventures and Explore, Create and Play events.
+The Taft Museum of Art houses 19th-century American furniture, European and American paintings and sculptures, French Renaissance enamels, Chinese porcelains, and European watches.
+The museum has a Taft Junior program for three to five-year-olds and their caregivers as well as Family Art Adventures and Explore, Create and Play events.

 This is a creative activity that is also educational.
 There is a fee for admission.